Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks first in MLB.
+- The Marlins pitching staff ranks third in the league with a collective 9.4 strikeouts per nine innings.

-- The Marlins' 4.21 team ERA ranks 17th across all MLB pitching staffs.
+- The Marlins have a 4.20 team ERA that ranks 16th among all league pitching staffs.

-- The righty last appeared on Saturday against the Washington Nationals, when he went six innings, allowing no earned runs while giving up two hits.
+- In his last outing on Tuesday against the Tampa Bay Rays, the righty went 5 2/3 innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.